somnisomni/twitter-account-data-crawler/README.md

 Creating tables per target account is recommended.

-The table AT LEAST should have these columns:
+The table *at least* should have these columns:
   - `date`: type **date**
   - `following_count`: type **int**, unsigned
   - `follower_count`: type **int**, unsigned